 Most of the shops are open daily from 10.00 to 19.00.
 However there are always exceptions to the rule.
 For example, on Sunday and Monday many shops open their doors at 12.00, but on Thursday they stay open till 21.00.

-De 9 Straatjes (which means the 9 little streets) is a shopping area in Amsterdam that offers a charming mixture of designer boutiques, art galleries, vintage clothing stores, gift shops and places to eat and drink.
+De 9 Straatjes (which means the nine streets) is a shopping area in Amsterdam that offers a charming mixture of designer boutiques, art galleries, vintage clothing stores, gift shops and places to eat and drink.

 The area also offers a great overview of the architectural style of Amsterdam heritage.
 You will definitely enjoy your visit to this cosy Amsterdam’s spot!